 - Add the cream cheese to the crumbled cake and stir with a spoon until the mixture is slightly sticky and compact.

-- Using your hands or a small ice-cream scoop, shape the cake mixture into a cake ball weighing around 20 grams and place all of them on a lined baking sheet then in the fridge for around 30 minutes to 1 hour.
+- Using your hands or a small cookie scoop, shape the cake mixture into a cake ball weighing around 20 grams and place all of them on a lined baking sheet then in the fridge for around 30 minutes to 1 hour.

 - Heat a small amount of white chocolate chips or pink candy melt in the microwave or double boiler and place in a small, deep bowl.

-- Dip the end of a stick into the melted chocolate and press it into the center of the ball, then run your finger around the stick to remove any excess chocolate.
+- Dip the end of a lollipop stick into the melted chocolate and press it into the center of the ball, then run your finger around the stick to remove any excess chocolate.

 - Leave the cake pops to cool for ten minutes in the fridge or freezer.